 LiteBucks is a brand new website which calls itself “the only legit influencer network” & claims to provide you with an instant way to begin making as much as $300 per day from social media…

-Well I’m really glad that you decided to do you due diligence first & came here to this LiteBucks review before signing up because I can immediately tell you from the off that the whole thing is not what it seems.
-It’s actually pretty darn dangerous.
+Well, I’m really glad that you came here to this LiteBucks review before signing up because I can immediately tell you from the off that the whole thing is not what it seems.
+It’s actually pretty dangerous.

 LiteBucks is a newly launched website which has decided to call itself “the only legit influencer network” and as I briefly touched on above it essentially promises to provide a way for people to earn lots of money from social media.

 They state on their website that all you need to do is sign up for free, share your unique referral link on social media & that you’ll then earn $10 for every friend that happens to create a free account via your link just like you did.

 They even claim that you’ll be able to make as much as $300 per day right from your very first day of getting started (as shown below)… Which I think you’ll agree is an insanely large amount of money for a task that seems so simple.

 And I think you’ll also agree when I say that it all sounds WAY too good to be true.

 I mean for example, where is the money coming from?
 If everybody is creating free accounts & then just getting other people to create free accounts then how on earth can LiteBucks afford to pay out so much money?

 I mean sure, they’ve tried to come up with a fake story claiming that they get paid by advertisers & that the more people that visit their website the more money they get paid… But that’s just BS.